Pfizer immuno-oncology drug wins U.S. approval for bladder cancer

 In March, Bavencio was approved by the Food and Drug Administration to treat a rare skin cancer called Merkel cell carcinoma.

-German Merck said the wholesale price for Bavencio based on an average bladder cancer patient will be about $13,000 a month, less than the $15,000 per month AstraZeneca set after its Imfinzi received U.S. approval for bladder cancer a week ago.
-Roche's Tecentriq and Opdivo from Bristol-Myers Squibb are also approved for bladder cancer.

-The Bavencio approval was based on response rates from a study of 242 patients who all received Bavencio.
-As a condition of accelerated approval, the companies will conduct another trial to confirm that it can extend survival.

-Bavencio belongs to a class of drugs called PD-L1 or PD-1 inhibitors that help the immune system to attack cancer by blocking a mechanism tumors use to evade detection.
+Bavencio belongs to a class of drugs called PD-L1 inhibitors that help the immune system to attack cancer by blocking a mechanism tumors use to evade detection.
+(Reporting by Bill Berkrot; Editing by James Dalgleish)